astropy/astropy-APEs/APE26.rst

 Finished Product
 ----------------
-The end result of the implementation of this APE are be two separate hierarchies of classes: reference frame classes and coordinate classes which bring together a reference frame and coordinate data.
+The end result of the implementation of this APE will be two separate hierarchies of classes: reference frame classes and coordinate classes which bring together a reference frame and coordinate data.
 We discuss each class type in turn.